-“Nowadays there are tattoos for all tastes,” says Gera Palaz, an artist at Monterrey, Mexico's Luxury Tattoo Shop.
+“Nowadays there are tattoos for all tastes,” says Gera Palaz, an artist at Monterrey, Mexico's Stay Fine Studio.
 “The artist you choose will play an extremely important role [in giving] the identity you want to your project.”

 Small tattoos, in particular, tend to get a “feminine” reputation due to the thin line work and delicate look, but anyone call get this type of ink as it’s “more about fashion and trends than gender,” according to Chang.
 Plus, small tattoos have been rising in popularity over the past few years, says Palaz, so it’s not uncommon to see people sporting small “masculine” tattoos.

 If you know you want a small tattoo with a “masculine” vibe to it, but aren’t sure exactly what that could look like, here are 30 tattoos to inspire your ink.

 What makes this tattoo “masculine” isn’t the thin lines, but rather, the slash-like details.
 Plus, subtle shading grounds it without feeling dainty.

 If you opt for an arm piece, consider having it wrap a bit to take up more space on your limb.
 “The arms are the kings of tattoos,” says Palaz.